What is Watt?

 Question #10

-An off-grid system with a battery capacity of 20 kWh is charged daily by 5 kWp of installed solar panels.
-If the system efficiency (panels + inverter + battery) is 80% and there are 5 hours of effective sunlight per day, how many days will it take to fully charge the battery from 0%?
+An off-grid system with a battery capacity of 20 kWh is charged by solar panels with a capacity of 5 kWp.
+If the overall system efficiency is 80%, there are 5 hours of effective sunlight per day, and daily consumption is 10 kWh, how many days will it take to fully charge the battery from 0%?

 Insert number only (use decimal point, not comma)